MaSe69/dssb/index.md

 The approach taken here is to focus on a dataframes as entity in its own right.
 It is a dataframe-centric approach.
 Dataframes with data are the heroes of this show.

+The dataframe here is also persisted as such.
+This is in contrast to a data analysis in which the data are dynamically retrieved from multiple data sources.

 Out-of-scope are the topics 'before' and 'after' the dataframe of a typical lifecylce in data science.
 This focus on dataframe excludes fundamental programming skills in any of the languages, and the many little helpers commonly used, e.g. Numpy.
 It also excludes models.
 Apparantely, most approaches in data science focus on the model, from regression to deep learning in AI.
 Models are fine, but if they appear here then only as tools to describe or describe the dataframe.

 ### Benefits of Dataframe Focused Approach